-Here users have two options for captioning on screen text.
-Select true to caption all text that appears on screen between square brackets [ ].
-Select false to not caption all text that appears on screen between square brackets [ ].
+Here users have two options for captioning on-screen text.
+Select true to caption all text that appears on the screen between square brackets [ ].
+Select false to not caption all text that appears on the screen between square brackets [ ].

 Here users have two options for captioning sound effects.
 Select true to include all relevant sound effects between square brackets [ ].
 Select false to not include all relevant sound effects between square brackets [ ].
 Commonly used sound effects include but are not limited to: [♪ music ♪], [applause], [laughter], etc.].

 Change the way speakers’ identifications are labeled within your transcript and/or closed captions.